m1nqto-y/memory-cards-app/README.md

-# Firebase Studio
+# MemoryMaster Flashcards

-This is a NextJS starter in Firebase Studio.
+This is a Next.js flashcard application created with Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This application allows users to create decks of flashcards, add terms and definitions, and review them in an interactive, flippable format.
+All data is stored locally in your browser.